Skip to content

 Antibody Drug Conjugates in Oncology

-Our proprietary genome database is expanding, with over 100,000 organismal strains banked, and over 80,000 genomes sequenced.
+Our proprietary genome database is expanding, with over 100,000 organismal strains banked and over 80,000 genomes sequenced.

-99% of microbial
+99% of microbial and plant

 genomes have yet to